shravanasati/animeviz/mal_setup.md

 	Both public and private clients can interact with the API in the exact same way, the only difference is how a user is authenticated.
 The App Type of an application cannot be changed in the future.

 - **App Redirect URL** ⁓ This parameter will be explained later.
-For now, you can set it to http://localhost/oauth.
-You will be able to change it every time you want.
+For now, you can set it to `http://localhost:5000/callback/myanimelist`.
+You will be able to change it any time you want.

 - **Homepage URL** ⁓ The URL of a webpage which is linked to your API application.
 If you don't have one, you can set it to your MAL's profile URL.
 This can be changed in the future.